-There are no legal, regulatory, or disciplinary events involving GAA or any of its Management Persons.
+There are no legal, regulatory, or disciplinary events involving GAA or any of its management persons.
 GAA values the trust you place in us.
-As we advise all Clients, we encourage you to perform the requisite due diligence on any advisor or service provider with whom you partner.
-Our backgrounds are on the Investment Adviser Public Disclosure website at www.adviserinfo.sec.gov by searching with our firm name or ourCRD# 284656.
+We encourage you to perform the requisite due diligence on any advisor or service provider with whom you partner.
+Our backgrounds are on the Investment Adviser Public Disclosure website at www.adviserinfo.sec.gov by searching our firm name or our CRD# 284656.